-(2) The child is a special needs child who, prior to the finalization of adoption, has at least one of the following needs or circumstances that may be a barrier to the adoption without financial assistance:
+(5) The child is a child with special needs who, prior to the finalization of adoption, has at least one of the following needs or circumstances that may be a barrier to the adoption without financial assistance:

-(a) The child is part of a sibling group being adopted together or part of a previously adopted biological sibling group with whom the child should be placed.
+(a) Is part of a sibling group being adopted together or part of a previously adopted biological sibling group with whom the child should be placed.

 (b) Is a member of a minority or ethnic group.

 (c) Is six years of age or older.